 Jeep tours are available to explore the many coves of Bidderosa Oasis, the forest and ponds and the nearby Capo Comino beach.
 They are offered by a local operator called Orosei AdvenTours and include pick up from your hotel in Orosei.

-If you don’t like guided tours but still want to explore the park, the best option is renting a bike and pedaling around at your own pace and terms.
+If you don’t like guided tours but still want to explore the park, the best option is to go by bike or rent one at the park directly, and pedal around at your own pace and terms.
 Be sure to be back at the gates before 7:30 pm, though!

 How to book your visit